OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-wpf.md

     return;
 }

-// Once hello token has been returned by MSAL,
+// Once the token has been returned by MSAL,
-// add it toohello http authorization header,
+// add it to the http authorization header,
-// before making hello call tooaccess hello tooDo list service.
+// before making the call to access the To Do list service.

 httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", result.Token);